Mangern/vespa-image-search-hack-pack/README.md

 ![Dog Catching Frisbee](./sample-img/dog-catching-frisbee.png)

-This is achieved using embeddings from a pre-trained [CLIP Model](https://openai.com/index/clip/) to perform an ANN search - entirely within Vespa.
+This is achieved using embeddings from a pre-trained [CLIP Model](https://openai.com/index/clip/) to perform an [approximate nearest neighbor (ANN)](https://docs.vespa.ai/en/nearest-neighbor-search.html) search - entirely within Vespa.

 The application also features a beautiful web frontend for displaying search results and getting search suggestions.